AntChatskiy/greenhouse/README.md

 GreenHouse

-The system "GreenHouse" is made by Arduino.
+The system "GreenHouse" is made with Python and C++, based on Arduino Uno.
-It's watering and illuminates the plant, and the only thing what you need to do - make push the jar with the water.
+It does watering and illuminates the plant.